As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 For a complete list of wine products and accessories I really love, check out this page.
 You’ll find my recommendations for wine refrigerators, wine decanters, and wine aerators, along with the best place to buy wine online.
 Click here to see the complete listing.

 Best Wine Refrigerator for Curing Meats and Vegetables

-The best wine refrigerator for all the above is the NutriChef 15 Bottle Thermoelectric red and white wine cooler.
-It is available through Amazon for right around $200.
+The best wine refrigerator for all the above is the NutriChef 15 Bottle Thermoelectric red and white wine cooler (Amazon link).
 This wine cooler fridge offers temperatures that automatically hovers in the area of 55°F (12.8°C).
 Perfect temperature for dry curing meats and vegetables.

 Humidity levels for wine tend to be lower than ideal for meat and vegetable curing.
-The low tech solution is to add a bowl of saltwater to the bottom of the refrigerator.
-The water to increase humidity and the salt to continue the drying process.
+The low-tech solution is to add a bowl of saltwater to the bottom of the refrigerator.
+The water increase humidity and the salt to continue the drying process.
 To monitor humidity levels, purchase a hygrometer, or humidity monitor.

 A frugal solution is a 2-pack of JEDEW mini hygrometers from Amazon for under $12.
 These little gems allow you to monitor the internal humidity levels and know when to add more water to the bowl.

 This model is big enough to hang about 10-pounds of meat after removing all racks except the top, which can be used to hang meat slices from.
 Honestly, just about any wine refrigerator will do the trick.

 You are simply looking for one that will maintain the proper temperature and allow adequate room for airflow.
 We highly recommend avoiding dual chamber models, due to space issues.
 We also recommend avoiding compression-style wine refrigerators.